nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Aspect: How to access the help window**

 Initially, the help command only involved inputting `help` into FAST.
-However, we chose to revamp it to allow an additional `[COMMAND]` paremater for the help command, which nagivates to the selected command's help page.
+However, we chose to revamp it to allow an additional `[COMMAND]` paramater for the help command, which navigates to the selected command's help page.
   * Pros: Allows experienced users to quickly navigate to their desired help page, without having to open the help menu first and selecting the command help page from there.
   * Cons: Users might not know the exact `[COMMAND]` parameter to enter, which is counter-intuitive for a help command